MAPReiff/M8-Bot/README.md

   - !lmgtfy/!google - gets a lmgtfy link for any search term provided!
   - !mfinger - requested by Pot4tus, allows you to give the finger that is located in the middle of our appendages to others!
   - !quote - used to quote a message!
+  - !hug/!hugs - Wanna give someone a hug?
+Do it then!

 ### [Click Here to Add the bot to your server!]